MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 ## B. Publish model as a web service

-1. From your local R IDE, log in to Microsoft R Server **with your credentials** using the appropriate authentication function from [the mrsdeploy package](how-to-connect-log-in-with-mrsdeploy.md) (`remoteLogin` or `remoteLoginAAD`).
+1. From your local R IDE, log in to Microsoft R Server **with your credentials**.
+Use the appropriate authentication function from [the mrsdeploy package](how-to-connect-log-in-with-mrsdeploy.md) (`remoteLogin` or `remoteLoginAAD`) for your authentication method.

    For simplicity, the following code uses the basic local 'admin' account for authentication with the `remoteLogin` function and `session = false` so that no remote R session is started.
-Learn more about authenticating with Active Directory LDAP or Azure Active directory, the authentication functions, and their arguments in the article: "[Connecting to R Server from mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md)."
+Learn more about authenticating with Active Directory LDAP or Azure Active Directory in the article "[Connecting to R Server from mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md)."

    >[!IMPORTANT]
    >Be sure to replace the remoteLogin() function with the [correct login details for your configuration](how-to-connect-log-in-with-mrsdeploy.md).